Skip to main content

 How can I tell if I inherited a genetic mutation?

-To determine if you may have inherited a genetic mutation, you can get genetic testing done.
-Genetic testing uses your blood or saliva to look for certain gene changes associated with prostate cancer.
+Genetic testing can help you find out if you’ve inherited genetic mutations that increase your risk of developing prostate cancer.
+Genetic testing uses your blood or saliva to look for certain gene changes linked to prostate cancer.

 Should I get genetic testing for prostate cancer?